 According to the findings from another study called the DCOG-LATER cohort study which included 5843 Dutch childhood cancer survivors who had been diagnosed with various types of cancers between 1963 and 2001, the survivors who were once treated with radiotherapy had an increased risk of secondary skin cancers The study found approximately 30 fold increased risk of basal cell carcinomas in these survivors.
 This also depended on the extent of skin area exposed during the treatment.
 (Jop C Teepen et al, J Natl Cancer Inst., 2019)

-In summary, childhood cancer survivors who were treated with higher cumulative doses of chemotherapy like cyclophosphamide or anthracyclines face an increased risk of developing subsequent/second/secondary cancers (long term chemotherapy side effect).
+In summary, childhood cancer survivors who were treated with higher cumulative doses of chemotherapy like cyclophosphamide or anthracyclines for cancers like leukemia face an increased risk of developing subsequent second/secondary cancers (long term chemotherapy side effect).
 Therefore, risk-benefit analysis of cancer treatment for children and young adults should favor treating with limiting cumulative doses of chemotherapy and consideration of alternative or more targeted therapy options to reduce the risk of developing subsequent malignant cancers in future.

 Cancer patients often have to deal with different chemotherapy side effects which affect their quality of life and look out for alternative therapies for cancer.
 Taking the right nutrition and supplements based on scientific considerations (avoiding guesswork and random selection) is the best natural remedy for cancer and treatment related side-effects.